 Nazca Booby (Indigenous)

 Slightly bigger than the other two boobies, the Nazca Booby does not have brightly colored feet.
-However, they are very pretty, with striking white and black contrasting feathers.
-They are easy to spot all year, especially on the islands of Española, San Cristóbal, and Genovesa.
+However, they are very pretty with striking white and black contrasting feathers.
+Nazca Boobies are easy to spot all year, especially on the islands of Española, San Cristóbal, and Genovesa.

 Waved Albatross (Indigenous)

-A definite must see for anyone headed to the Galapagos for bird watching.
-The Waved Albatross breeds only on the island of Española.
+The Waved Albatross is a must see for anyone bird-watching in the Galapagos Islands.
+This large bird only breeds on Española Island.
 Listed as critically endangered, these beautiful birds mate for life and only raise a maximum of one egg per year.

 Frigate Bird (Indigenous)

-Seen throughout the islands, the Frigate Bird has the largest body to weight wing span ratio of any bird in the world.
-It’s also quite interesting that their feathers are not oiled, like other sea birds.
+Seen throughout the islands, the Frigate Bird has the largest body-to-weight wingspan ratio of any bird in the world.
+It’s also quite interesting, unlike other sea birds their feathers are not oiled.
 This means they can’t dive into the water.
 Getting too wet could cause them to drown.

-These birds mate year-round, so timing depends on the islands climate.
+Frigate birds mate year-round, so timing depends on the island’s climate.
 October on North Seymour had plenty of nesting activity.
-From males puffing out their bright red balloon chests to attract the ladies, to little ones peering from the nests.
+Males puffing out their bright red balloon chests to attract the ladies and little ones peering from the nests were both common sights.

 Galapagos Penguin (Endemic)

 The second smallest penguin in the world is also the only penguin found north of the equator.
 Unfortunately, we couldn’t get close enough for any great photos.
-They were so fast in the water, we just couldn’t catch up with them.
+They were so fast in the water.
+We just couldn’t keep up.

 Swallow-Tailed Gull (Endemic)

-A distinctive red ring lines the eye of the Swallow-tailed Gull, the world’s only nocturnal gull.
+A distinctive red ring lines the Swallow-tailed Gull’s eye, the world’s only nocturnal gull.

 Red-billed Tropic Bird (Indigenous)